Indy 500 is today: Start time, how to watch and more

 How to watch the Indy 500 without cable

-Pre-race coverage starts at 6 a.m.
+Pre-race coverage started at 6 a.m.
 PT (9 a.m.
 ET) on NBCSN before giving way to NBC at 8 a.m.
 PT (11 a.m.
 ET).
-Post-race coverage starts at 1 p.m.
+Post-race coverage started at 1 p.m.
 PT (4 p.m.
 ET) on NBCSN.
-If you don't have a cable or satellite TV subscription, you can watch the race with a live-TV service.
+If you don't have a cable or satellite TV subscription, the race was available with a live-TV service.
 The good news is that NBC and NBCSN are available on each streaming service.
 The catch is that not every service carries every local network, so check each one using the links below to make sure it carries NBC in your area.

-If you live in an area with good reception, you can watch the Indy 500 on NBC for free just by attaching an affordable (under $30) indoor antenna to nearly any TV.
+If you live in an area with good reception, the Indy 500 was available on NBC for free just by attaching an affordable (under $30) indoor antenna to nearly any TV.

 Sling TV's $35-a-month Sling Blue package includes local NBC stations but only in a handful of markets and NBCSN.